candimods/FiveEMS_Premium/README.md

 This is an Expansive mod meant to bring realisim to EMS Roleplay.
 Thanks to the contributing devs without you this mod would not be possible

-To unlock this mod please create a support ticket. https://store.candimods.com
+To unlock this mod get it here https://store.candimods.com

 :new: features in version 1.7